 Choosing a lender isn't the first step in becoming a homeowner.
-The quality of your wallet starts the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Cumberland.
+In reality, the home buying process starts with your finances.
+To become a homeowner, you must consider your FICO score along with the type of lender for which you'll qualify in Cumberland.

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people usually have a score of 650, but scores are tiered from 300 to 850.
-In recent years, however, some borrowers have seen their score drop dramatically because of loss of employment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in summing up your FICO score are:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people usually have a score of 650, but scores range from 300 to 850.
+Since we've experienced an economic downturn, however, some people have seen their score lowered because of underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in determining your FICO score are:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Lenders want to make sure that giving you a loan isn't a risk for them.
 Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double that of someone having a stronger credit score.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double that of an individual having a stronger FICO score.

-We're used to working with all levels of FICO scores.
+Staying on top of your FICO score is the first step in buying a home.
 Call us at (401) 723-3300 and we can help you get on the right track to the home of your dreams.

-There are strategies to increase your score.
+There are plans to improve your score.
 Improving your FICO score takes time.
-It can be difficult to make a significant change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Stay on top of payments.
-Your FICO score plummets with every account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Pay on time.
+Delinquent payments instantly drop your credit score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the bulk of your debt transferred to a single card.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt sitting on one card.

-- Apply for gas station cards or chain store credit.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always beware of keeping a large balance for too long because these types of cards normally have a higher interest rate.
+- Apply for service station cards or store credit.
+For those who have no credit or below average credit, store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid holding a large balance for too long because these types of cards traditionally have a larger interest rate.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Reliable Realty Group, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Reliable Realty Group, the loan process is sure to go more smoothly so you, too, can become a homeowner.